-Donate to the legal fund alongside your neighbors and help stop a commercial campus from jeopardizing A Farm Less Ordinary and setting a precedent for this misuse across Loudoun.
+Donate to the legal fund alongside your neighbors and help stop private equity from jeopardizing A Farm Less Ordinary and setting a precedent for misuse across Loudoun.

 Powered by

-A private equity backed rehab company purchased a family subdivision plus 10 acres in a Leesburg neighborhood to use as a 25 acre commercial treatment facility location for adults.
-Loudoun residents are objecting to residential zoning misuse by a corporation who tried the same thing in McLean in 2019 and were not permitted to convert a row of homes.
-The outcome would be precedent setting across Loudoun residential zones.
+Newport Institute purchased a family subdivision plus 10 acres in a Leesburg neighborhood to use as a psychiatric in-patient facility campus for adults.
+Loudoun residents are objecting to residential zoning misuse by Newport, owned by $40B private equity firm ONEX, after trying the same thing in McLean in 2019 and not being permitted.
+Allowing this misuse would be precedent setting across Loudoun residential zones.

-Most importantly, the multi-home 25 acre campus would jeopardize A Farm Less Ordinary (AFLO), a non-profit for the intellectually and developmentally disabled located directly next door.
+Most importantly, a commercial treatment campus would jeopardize A Farm Less Ordinary (AFLO), a successful non-profit offering community and employment to the intellectually and developmentally disabled located directly next to Newport's 25-acre assemblage.

 __________